PriyanSappal/tech264-cloud-linux/README.md

   - **Write (w)**: The owner can modify the contents of the file.
   - **Execute (x)**: The owner can execute the file if it is a script or program.

 * Giving permissions to the **Group** entity means that those permissions apply to all users who are members of the file's group.
 This allows multiple users to share access to the file without making it publicly available to everyone.
+Usually it is the Group that the owner belongs to.
 Permissions for the **Group** can include:
   - **Read (r)**: Group members can view the contents of the file.
   - **Write (w)**: Group members can modify the contents of the file.
   - **Execute (x)**: Group members can execute the file if it is a script or program.